 The Nationwide Contract states that CollegeInvest will receive an administrative fee at an annual rate of up to 0.99% of the average daily net assets of the Fund.
 Such fees are payable to CollegeInvest solely from account owners and cannot exceed actual expenses of administering the Fund as defined by statute.
-For the period from July 1, 2018 through June 30, 2020, the fee was 0.71%.
-SVP paid administrative fees on behalf of its participants of \$1.0 million for both years ended June 30, 2020 and 2019.
+For the period from July 1, 2019 through June 30, 2021, the fee was 0.71%.
+SVP paid administrative fees on behalf of its participants of \$1.1 million and \$1.0 million for the years ended June 30, 2021 and 2020, respectively.